stuartpaulthomas/privacy-by-design/README.md

 The idea here is to present an approach to capturing privacy (EU, UK) requirements, and designing them in to a solution, using a standard approach.
 This is a living document, taking an holistic approach, that takes in to account people, processes, and technology; as well as governance, risk management and compliance.

 Phase one:
-[Capture the business case]->[Privacy Impact Assessment]->[Ensure funding for state of the art, appropriate, proportionate privacy enhancing technologies, processes, practices, and people are available and suitable]
+[Capture the business case]->[Data Protection Impact Assessment]->[Ensure funding for state of the art, appropriate, proportionate privacy enhancing technologies, processes, practices, and people are available and suitable]

 Phase two:
 [Funded business case / project]->[Capture the privacy requirements]->[Create privacy stories]->[Implement controls]-[data lifecycle management]

-Phast three:
+Phase three:
 [Lifecycle management]:[Birth]->[Life]->[Death] (Governance, risk and compliance)